Sleaford Castle

 Sleaford Castle is a medieval castle in Sleaford, Lincolnshire, England.
 Built by the Bishop of Lincoln in the early 1120s, it was habitable as late as 1555 but fell into disrepair during the latter half of the 16th century.
 Two English monarchs are known to have stayed at the castle, King John and Henry VIII.

 Medieval era

 The castle was built between 1123 and 1139 by Alexander de Blois, Bishop of Lincoln from 1123 to 1147.
 Alexander built a quadrilateral castle, akin to his construction at Newark Castle, with square towers and massive keep.
 He sited it on flat fen rather than on high ground, perhaps even replacing an earlier moated manor house on the site.
-This shows he intended it for a manor house (for storing the produce from episcopal land, administering episcopal estates and providing accommodation for the bishop and his entourage when he visited the area) rather than for defence, though the flatness of the fen site would make it very hard for an enemy to approach unseen.